 SIMON: This book gives readers something that they can learn every day.
 So, let's begin with today's date, OK, October 13.
 What do Woolworth's and the U.S. Supreme Court have in common?

-MALESKY: Well, you mean the Woolworth's Building in New York City, and the Supreme Court building here in Washington were both designed by the same architect, Cass Gilbert.
-But, of course, Cass Gilbert is a 19th century architect and the Supreme Court's been around a lot longer than that.
-But I call this fact wandering SCOTUS because they didn't have a home until on this date in 1932 when the cornerstone was laid for the building we know as the Supreme Court.
+MALESKY: Well, you mean the Woolworth Building, in New York City, and the Supreme Court building, here in Washington, were both designed by the same architect, Cass Gilbert.
+But of course, Cass Gilbert is a 19th century architect, and the Supreme Court's been around a lot longer than that.
+But I call this fact "wandering SCOTUS" because they didn't have a home until - on this date, in 1932, when the cornerstone was laid for the building we know as the Supreme Court.
 When the government came to Washington, D.C., they had some rooms in the Capitol.
-Then, of course, the Capitol was burned by the British in the war on 1812.
+Then, of course, the Capitol was burned by the British in the War of 1812.
 But it was actually former President William Howard Taft, who had become Supreme Court chief justice, who finally persuaded Congress that the Supreme Court ought to have its own building.

 SIMON: OK.
 March 2nd - on that date in 1959 - well, all right.
 Let's cue the music.

 SIMON: Help us appreciate this recording.

 MALESKY: Well, March 2nd, 1959, Miles Davis called a bunch of musicians into a studio in New York - Bill Evans, Wynton Kelly, Jimmy Cobb, "Cannonball" Adderley, John Coltrane.
 And the idea was to try something completely different.

 (SOUNDBITE OF MUSIC, "KIND OF BLUE")